 Following the right diet plan is just as important as your workout.
 The right nutrition helps you burn fat, gain muscle and fight harder.

 The key to any successful diet is avoiding the temptation to cut out any food group completely, but instead to focus on balance and moderation.
 Following our healthy diet plan for boxers can improve your performance and speed up your recovery time.
+You have done the work.
+You made an investment and bought your boxing gloves.
+You joined a boxing gym.
+There is one more aspect of getting a head start in your boxing journey and that is nutrition.
 Read on for awesome nutrition tips to help you feast like a fighter!

 The boxing nutrition basics